x86txt/portfolio/proposals/cyware/README.md

 This proposal will serve to demonstrate one possible avenue of approach for instituting an application deploy solution that allows Cyware to deploy their application components into a customer-specified environment - this could be on-premise or cloud.
 For the purposes of this exercise, we will limit limit our cloud environments to AWS and Azure.

-This solution should put a strong emphasis on limiting or eliminating the support burden on Cyware Staff, an allowance should be made for Cyware and the customer to monitor and maintain the application, and the solution should seek to protect any proprietary application IP from viewing or exfiltration from the client's environment.
+This solution should put a strong emphasis on limiting or eliminating the support burden on Cyware Staff, there should be an observability solution included for the client, and I will make a suggestion for a potential value-add for any clients who may want "white glove" support.

 ### Objectives

 1. Deploy the application into a customer specified environment.
-2. Allow for Cyware staff or customer to deploy, initiate patches/upgrades, and monitor the environment.
+2. Allow the customer to deploy, initiate patches/upgrades, and monitor the environment.
 3. Minimize support burden on Cyware staff.